Phat-Taupe-Pests/BangazonAPI/README.md

 >Note you need to have a products unique ID number to get the correct information

 * You can update the info on a specific product by running a Put call to `http://localhost:5000/product/{productID}`
+    * The Put must send in the complete object which will include a `productID`, `title`, `description`, `price`, `productTypeID`, `customerID`.
+    * Example: `{"productID": 1, "title": "Taco", "description": "Delisious beef tacos in a hard corn tortia shell", "price": 0.99, "productTypeID": 1, "customerID": 1}`

 * You can delete a product by running a Delete call to `http://localhost:5000/product{productID}`